likexian/stathub-go/README.md

 Stat Hub is a service for collecting and displaying servers stat.

 Stat Hub have two parts, one is the SERVER for recving, storing and displaying stat, the other is the CLIENT for collecting and sending stat to SERVER.

-And just TWO binary files is need for all of this.
+Just two binary files is needed for all of this.

 ## DEMO